Teru-dot-png/notes-forcts/note/Coding/Tails notes/tails' ideas.md

 - a surgery scene on the robot game im makin(main one), hearts are represented by a heart on a screen
 - rpg clicker killing ads game funny

-- bosses inside items(like the yokai in)
+- bosses inside items(like the yokai in the vhs tape)